DavidTNguyen/react-testing-workshop/README.md

 # React Testing Workshop

-👋 hi there!
-My name is [Kent C. Dodds](https://kentcdodds.com)!
-This is a workshop repo to teach you about increasing your deploy confidence by using Jest and React Testing Library to test your react components.
+👋 This is a workshop repo to teach you about increasing your deploy confidence by using Jest and React Testing Library to test your react components.

 [![Build Status][build-badge]][build]